On this guide, you'll find links to resources that will help you with your research projects in UH 229.

 Search or browse these databases to find biographical information about British and American women.
 You can explore by time period, profession, and social movements.

-Limited to 5 simultaneous users.
+Access limited to 3 simultaneous users.

 There are many more books in the library on this topic, but these two ebooks may be a good place to start!